 Overview

-Wegovy is approved by the U.S. Food and Drug Administration (FDA) for use in combination with a reduced calorie diet and increased physical activity to reduce excess body weight and maintain weight reduction in adults and children 12 and up diagnosed with obesity.
-It is also approved to reduce the risk of major adverse cardiovascular events in adults with established cardiovascular disease and either obesity or overweight.
+Wegovy is approved by the U.S. Food and Drug Administration (FDA) for use in combination with a reduced calorie diet and increased physical activity to reduce excess body weight and maintain weight reduction in adults and children 12 years and older diagnosed with obesity.
+It is also approved for use in adults with overweight who have at least one weight-related condition, such as high blood pressure or type 2 diabetes.
+It is also approved to reduce the risk of major adverse cardiovascular (heart-related) events in adults with established cardiovascular disease and either obesity or overweight.
 Wegovy is also known by its drug name, semaglutide.

 Semaglutide belongs to the glucagon-like peptide-1 (GLP-1) receptor agonist category.
-It works by mimicking the GLP-1 hormone, which regulates appetite and food intake, helping people feel full sooner and eat less.
+It works by mimicking the GLP-1 hormone, which helps regulate appetite and food intake.
+By increasing feelings of fullness and slowing digestion, semaglutide helps people eat less and lose weight.

 How do I take it?